... The Programmer God ...

 we can build a physical universe from mathematical structures.

-This page assumes that the reader is already familiar with the article and/or wiki page.
-The following sections refer to different aspects (2-body orbits, elliptical orbits, transition orbits ...), but the orbital section itself in each case is the same.
-I have separated them to keep the code readable.
+This page assumes that the reader is already familiar with articles #3 and #4 (gravity and the atom) and/or the gravity wiki page.
+The following sections refer to different aspects (2-body orbits, elliptical orbits, transition orbits ...), but the orbital function itself in each program is the same.
+I have separated them simply to keep the code and the concept easier to follow (or we end up with a lot of menus).

 The model is designed to represent events at the Planck scale and so the mathematics is simple but computationally intensive.
-The core concept behind this approach is that the universe does not require an external set of commands, rather it could be a geometrically autonomous computer; electrons orbit protons, not because of an external function (a set of pre-programmed rules as with our simulations), but due to geometrical imperatives, the respective geometries of the electron and proton lead to this result.
+The core concept behind this approach is that the universe does not require an external set of commands, rather it could be a geometrically autonomous computer; electrons orbit protons, not because of an external function (a set of pre-programmed rules as with our simulations), but due to geometrical imperatives, the respective geometries of the electron and proton leading to these orbits.
 The incremental expansion of the universe does the rest (as it expands it pulls the particles with it).

 ipoints: number of points in the central mass (the Scwharzchild radius)

-kr: sets orbital radius as multiples of ipoints (quantized radius)
+kr: sets orbital radius as multiples of ipoints (multiples of the Scwharzchild radius)

 x[0], y[0]: start coordinates for the orbiting point